securitybreach/thgtoa/guide.md

 -   Keep a normal life and don't be weird.
 If you spend all your online time using Tor to access the internet and have no social network accounts at all ...
 You're already suspicious and attracting unnecessary attention.

 -   Encrypt everything but don't take it as granted.
-Remember the 5\$ wrench[^5] .
+Remember the 5\$ wrench .

--   Keep plausible deniability as an option but remember it won't help against the 5\$ wrench either[^5].
+-   Keep plausible deniability as an option but remember it won't help against the 5\$ wrench either.

 -   Never ever leave your laptop unattended/on/unlocked anywhere.
 Remember the story of Ross Ulbricht and his arrest <https://en.wikipedia.org/wiki/Ross_Ulbricht#Silk_Road,_arrest_and_trial>